lee-jian-hui/tts-system/WRITEUP.md

 # TTS Gateway – Approach, Design Choices, and Lessons Learned

-This write-up summarizes how I approached the TTS gateway assignment, the key architectural and implementation decisions I made, and what I learned while building and iterating on the system.
+This write-up summarizes how I approached the TTS gateway assignment, the key architectural and implementation decisions I made, and what I learned while building and iterating on the system as well as What kind of challenges I faced along the way.

 ## 1. Approach & Goals